Honoratus Van Bakel

 - Harm van Bakel's research is focused on understanding genome architecture, transcription regulation and coding- and non-coding RNA biology, with an emphasis on their relationship to disease.
 He uses a combination of Molecular Biology and Bioinformatics approaches to tackle these questions.

 van Bakel H, Tsui K, Gebbia M, Mnaimneh S, Hughes TR, Nislow C. A compendium of nucleosome and transcript profiles reveals determinants of chromatin architecture and transcription.
-PLoS Genetics 2013;: in press.
+PLoS genetics 2013 May; 9(5).

 Drogat J, Migeot V, Mommaerts E, Mullier C, Dieu M, van Bakel H, Hermand D. Cdk11-CyclinL Controls the Assembly of the RNA Polymerase II Mediator Complex.
 Cell reports 2012 Oct;.

 van Bakel H, Stout JM, Cote AG, Tallon CM, Sharpe AG, Hughes TR, Page JE.
 The draft genome and transcriptome of Cannabis sativa.
 Genome biology 2011; 12(10).

 van Bakel H. Interactions of transcription factors with chromatin.
 Sub-cellular biochemistry 2011; 52.

 Lam KN, van Bakel H, Cote AG, van der Ven A, Hughes TR.
 Sequence specificity is obtained from the majority of modular C2H2 zinc-finger arrays.
 Nucleic acids research 2011 Jun; 39(11).